 Explanation

-In this example, we use the atoi function from the <cstdlib> header to convert a C-style string ("123") into an integer.
-After that, the resulting integer 123 is printed to the console.
+In this instance, we employ the atoi function from the <cstdlib> header to change a C-style string ("123") into an integer.
+Subsequently, the integer 123 is displayed on the console.

 Note: The atoi function only works with character arrays (C-style strings), not with a single char.